This post may contain affiliate links. Please read our disclosure policy.

 Step 1.
 Make a pot of strong coffee.

-Step 2.
-Fill a glass goblet with hot water to heat it up, then dump out the water.
+Step 2.ย Fill a heavy glass goblet with hot water to heat it up, then pour out the water.

-Step 4.
-Pour the strong, hot coffee over the sugar cubes, to fill about 3/4 of the glass.
-Stir until the sugar is dissolved and mixed.
+Step 4.ย Pour the strong, hot coffee over the sugar, to fill about 3/4 of the glass.
+Stir until the sugar is dissolved.

 FAQs